 No one could have known the truth of the events that lay ahead.
 The boys eventually stopped by a train station, adjacent to the local police station, and led James to the railway line.

-On 14th February 1993 the body of James Bulger was found on the railway tracks.
-It was clear his death was not accidental and a horrific catalogue of injuries were found confirming to police this little boy had suffered greatly at the hands of his abductors.
+On 14th February 1993, the body of James Bulger was found on the railway tracks.
+It was clear his death was not accidental and a horrific catalog of injuries were found confirming to police this little boy had suffered greatly at the hands of his abductors.

-The CCTV footage from the shopping centre was quickly circulated in an attempt to identify the two boys responsible for the abduction.
-Jon Venables was identified by a women who knew both boys and knew they had been truant from school that day.
-Both boys were arrested and on 20th February 1993 both were charged with the abduction and murder of James Bulger.
+The CCTV footage from the shopping center was quickly circulated in an attempt to identify the two boys responsible for the abduction.
+Jon Venables was identified by a woman who knew both boys and knew they had been truant from school that day.
+Both boys were arrested and on 20th February 1993, both were charged with the abduction and murder of James Bulger.

 Police were shocked at the young age of the boys, not having experienced such a case with children so young in the past.
 Even seasoned police officers are unlikely to expect children so young could have carried out these acts.